ava-vs/ava-immutable/README.md

-# aVa DIP-721 dNFT Canister
+# aVa DIP-721 NFT Canister

-This canister implements the Dynamic NFT (Non-Fungible Token) DIP-721 standard on the [Internet Computer](https://github.com/dfinity/ic) as part of the [aVa project](https://github.com/ava-vs/verification).
+This canister implements the NFT (Non-Fungible Token) DIP-721 standard on the [Internet Computer](https://github.com/dfinity/ic) as part of the [aVa project](https://github.com/ava-vs/verification).

 ## Features

-- Mint dNFTs
+- Mint NFTs
 - Metadata creation from link
-- Fetch owned dNFTs
+- Fetch owned NFTs
-- Get dNFT minting and updating history
+- Get NFT minting and updating history

 ## Usage

 The main methods provided are:

-- `mintNFT` - Mint a new dNFT
+- `mintNFT` - Mint a new NFT
-- `mintNFTWithLinkWithoutTo` - Mint an dNFT from a link without specifying owner
+- `mintNFTWithLinkWithoutTo` - Mint an NFT from a link without specifying owner
-- `getLastNftByUser` - Get the last dNFT minted by a user
+- `getLastNftByUser` - Get the last NFT minted by a user

 The canister also exposes queries to:

-- `getAllNft` - Get all minted dNFTs
+- `getAllNft` - Get all minted NFTs
-- `getNftHistoryByUser` - Get minting history of a user's dNFTs
+- `getNftHistoryByUser` - Get minting history of a user's NFTs

 ## Technical Details